openstack/zun/doc/source/dev/quickstart.rst

 Start the API service in a new screen::

-    higgins-api
+    zun-api

 Start the conductor service in a new screen::

-    higgins-conductor
+    zun-conductor

-Higgins should now be up and running!
+Zun should now be up and running!